chitrashwa1998-cmd/fitnesssample/replit.md

 ## Overview

-This is a modern fitness influencer portfolio website built as a full-stack web application.
-The site showcases fitness programs, transformations, blog content, and social media presence for a fitness coach/influencer.
+This is a modern fitness influencer portfolio website built as a **frontend-only single-page application**.
+The site showcases fitness programs, transformations, blog content, and brand collaborations for a fitness coach/influencer.
 It features a high-energy, action-oriented design inspired by brands like Nike Training Club and Peloton, with bold typography and visual storytelling focused on transformation narratives.

-The application is designed to drive user engagement and program enrollment through compelling visual content and clear calls-to-action.
+The application is designed to drive user engagement and program enrollment through compelling visual content and clear calls-to-action. **This is a static website with no backend functionality, database, or user authentication.**

 ## User Preferences